FutuneAI/ai-visibility-framework/components/entity-definition.md

 The brand's primary category, what type of organization it is, what industry it operates in, and what it primarily makes or does.All of these should be described using consistent terminology across sources.

-Category classification affects how a model places a brand in its knowledge structure.
+Category classification influences how a brand is positioned within semantic representations and how likely it is to be retrieved for relevant queries.
 A brand described as a "precision manufacturer" in some sources, a "CNC machining provider" in others, and a "custom metal components company" in others occupies an ambiguous position.
 The model may represent it accurately in some contexts and incorrectly in others.

 **What to define:**
 - Primary industry category (use standard industry terminology where it exists)